Patrick Baty: Work with colour

-In the 1980s Patrick Baty produced a range of paint colours based on those offered by a Scottish house-painter in 1807, this sparked off the present wave of historically-themed paint ranges which are still seen today.
+In the 1980s Baty produced a range of paint colours based on those offered by a Scottish house-painter in 1807.
 In April 2000, Homes & Gardens described him as being "Undoubtedly the most influential of our (paint) experts…whose breadth and depth of knowledge is unrivalled".
-In recent years, on two separate occasions, he has been employed by ICI (Dulux) and The Little Greene to develop ranges of traditional paint colours for English Heritage.
+He has been employed by ICI (Dulux) and The Little Greene to develop ranges of traditional paint colours for English Heritage.
 Colour ranges have also been produced for the French and German markets.
 The colours traditionally employed on the exteriors of buildings in Bath, Edinburgh, Penzance and in Gloucester have been investigated for the local planning authorities and guidelines produced for them.
 The colours used on the exteriors of Chelsea houses in the 19th century have also been identified and an article published for the Chelsea Society.
-He has recently finished work on a range of exterior colours based on regional use in France.
+He has worked on a range of exterior colours based on regional use in France.
 A similar project looking at regional colour in the United Kingdom is in progress.

 In 2007 his company, Papers and Paints, was awarded a Royal Warrant for his work with colour.